 How do I know when it’s the right time?

 Care for a very ill or geriatric pet can be complicated when you are faced with the most difficult decision you may ever make.
 Many pet owners feel confused and unsure of the right path to take.
 Our caring team is here to help you during this difficult process in a kind and respectful manner.
 If you feel you may need some guidance deciding when, how and why to either euthanize or continue medical management for your pet, we are here for you.
 We offer compassionate end of life care, including quality of life assessments and euthanasia services.

 What is pet euthanasia?

 Originally a Greek word, euthanasia means “an easy or happy death,” as “eu-” means good and “thanatos” means death.
-During a euthanasia, the patient is typically given a sedative to make them more comfortable.
-Once you and your pet are ready, the euthanasia drug is then delivered by an intravenous injection, this is painless, quick, and dignified.
+During euthanasia, the patient is typically given a sedative to make them more comfortable.
+Once you and your pet are ready, the euthanasia drug is then delivered by intravenous injection.
+This is painless, quick, and dignified.

 Many people don’t realize that onions and garlic are toxic to pets.
 It is so sparsely known that garlic powder is actually a dangerously common ingredient in some homemade dog treat recipes found online.
 They are also very common ingredients in many different dishes that we humans love to make, so we need to be extra careful to not allow our pets to ingest anything containing these ingredients.
 No more licking the plate for Fido and Fluffy!